WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 27. How to update state in React class components?

 - To update state in a React class component, you can use the setState method.
 This method takes an object or function as an argument, and it will merge the new state with the existing state.

+## 28. How to update state in React functional component?

+- To update state in React functional component, you can use the useState hook.
+This hook returns an array containing the current state and a function to update it.